eggman108/Digital-Tama-Store/README.md

-# Tama-App-Store
+# Valuer-Only-Sight

-This is repository for Tama App Store pages.
+This is repository for Valuer-Only-Sight pages.